 Residence permits statistics

 This article presents European Union (EU) statistics on first residence permits issued to non-EU citizens.
-Data are based on the regulatory framework of the Article 6 of the Regulation 862/2007 on migration and international protection statistics.
+Data are based on the regulatory framework provided by Article 6 of Regulation (EC) No 862/2007 on migration and international protection statistics.

-The evolution of residence permits at the country level reflects the national migration systems’ diversity and the influence of European immigration policy.
-Other factors such as: characteristics of third-country nationals, legal framework and characteristics of countries involved in the immigration process like the geographical proximity or language ties can be also important.
+The development of residence permits in individual EU Member States reflects the national migration systems’ diversity and the impact of European immigration policy.
+Other factors such as characteristics of nationals of non-member countries, the legal frameworks and characteristics of countries involved in the immigration process — such as their geographical proximity or language ties — can also be important.

 - 1 Main statistical findings

 - 4 See also

 - 5 Further Eurostat information

 Main statistical findings

 In 2016, around 3.4 million first residence permits were issued in the EU-28 to nationals of non-member countries.
 This latest value was a record high — information exists since 2008 — representing a 28 % increase (or an additional 733 thousand permits) when compared with data for 2015 (see Figure 1).